45 Critical Chatbot Statistics You Need To Know In 2026

 This projected figure for 2027 ($455 million) from Statista is calculated based on the market value in 2018 and the expected CAGR.
 The fastest-growing market for chatbots is in East Asia.

 Whichever way you look at it, it’s clear that the chatbot market continues to grow rapidly.
-This growth is spurring technological advancements as rival development companies compete to create better products and claim their share of the pie.
+This growth is mirrored in the SEO industry, where AI is increasingly used to interpret search intent and automate content delivery.

 Source: Statista